volusion/element/content/references/block-utils.md

 ### 'addAmpScript'

 This function loads a script from The AMP Component Catalogue.
-The function is currently restricted to the following: [amp-analytics](https://amp.dev/documentation/components/amp-analytics/?format=websites), [amp-bind](https://amp.dev/documentation/components/amp-bind/?format=websites), and [amp-form](https://amp.dev/documentation/components/amp-form/?format=websites).

 ### 'addAmpScript' Usage